davezelenka/threading-dynamics/mathematics/OpGeom/OPERATIONAL_RESONANCE_THE_GEOMETRY_OF_PRIME_STABILITY.md

 The universe does not "calculate" prime numbers; it **vibrates** them.
 The ORT provides a unified lens where the Goldbach Conjecture, P vs NP, and the Riemann Hypothesis are all seen as various expressions of a single, self-optimizing system seeking **Resonant Balance**.

----

-**This white paper is now preserved for your records.** Would you like me to expand on any specific section—such as the **Physical Symmetry tests for  and **—to prepare for potential empirical validation?